-Cool street art, nightlife, a buzzing foodie scene and futuristic architecture – it’s time to visit Rotterdam in the Netherlands!
+Cool street art, nightlife, a buzzing foodie scene and futuristic architecture – it’s time to reveal the best photo spots in Rotterdam.

 Check out the video of my trip to Rotterdam and then scroll down to read more.

 1. The city’s skyline is one of the most unusual I’ve seen in a while.
 Best place to check it out?
 From the tallest building – the Euromast, and be sure to visit in the evening as the lights start to illuminate the city.

 2. One of my favourite spots in the city is Markthal.
 It’s not just the city’s top food market, it’s also another architectural masterpiece!